VIBER/WHATSAPP 24/7 SUPPORT

 Feeling a bit warm in the Swedish summer sun?
 We know just the place to cool down.
 Right in the heart of the city is where the world’s first permanent Absolute ice bar is located.

-Absolut is 140 year old world famous brand of vodka.
-It can also give you the absolute unique experience when you drink it in the one of a kind ice bar of the Icehotel Stockholm.
-The ice bar has the year round temperature of - 5C (41 Farenhite) so you'll need to put on one of the heavy blue capes.
+Absolut is a 140-year-old world-famous brand of vodka.
+It can also give you an absolutely unique experience when you drink it in the one of a kind ice bar of the Icehotel Stockholm.
+The ice bar has the year-round temperature of - 5C (41 Fahrenheit), so you'll need to put on one of the heavy blue capes.
 These capes are specially designed to retain your body heat and ensure that you are kept warm.
-The vodka drink from the ice cup is defenitely something you shouldn't miss.
+The vodka drink from the ice cup is something you shouldn't miss.

 Feeling a bit warm in the Swedish summer sun?
 We know just the place to cool down.
 Right in the heart of the city is where the world’s first permanent Absolute ice bar is located.
 The entire interior including the glasses are made of pure, clear ice from the Torne River in Northern Sweden and the temperature is kept at below zero, at a temperature of -5° C year-round.
 Provided with a warm fur poncho and mittens before entering the bar, enjoy a vodka drink in an ice glass as the staff tells you more about this ice-cold experience.

 Once we are nice and cool we will proceed through the city, in two hours we will cover the districts of Södermalm, the largest out of the 14 islands, which Stockholm is founded upon.
 Gamla Stan, the enchanting, medieval Old Town where everything once began. Östermalm, known as the more exclusive part of town and great for fashionable shopping.
 Djurgården, where the locals come to enjoy the greenery and visit the many museums located in the island.
 Each of the islands has its own special character.

 Back to the full tour list